Kribi Deepwater Port

 The Kribi Deepwater Port is a complex located 35 km south of the seaside town of Kribi on the Cameroonian coast, it borders the Gulf of Guinea and the Atlantic Ocean.
+The port of Kribi is a member port of the International Association of Ports and Harbors (IAPH).

 History

 The Cameroonian government's decision to build the port on the Mboro site came in 2008 with the establishment of the steering committee.
 The work was entrusted to the China Harbour Engineering Company (CHEC).
 Construction work began in 2012.
 The first ships were welcomed in 2014, and a deep-draft vessel docked in March 2018.

 Railways

 A standard gauge railways from the iron or mires at Mbalam and Nabeba in Congo is under construction in 2025.
 A link to the metre gauge line serving the river port at Douala is also proposed.
 This will take bauxite traffic.

 Condition

 The deep-water port of Kribi is located near the main mining sites in Cameroon.
 It helps relieve congestion in the port of Douala, where the waiting times for ships can sometimes be several weeks.
 It also makes Kribi a major port hub with several new terminals.
 Since 2003, it has also been the outlet for the Chad-Cameroon oil pipeline.